orbitalquark/textadept/doc/manual/4_UserInterface.md

 # User Interface

 Textadept's user interface was designed to be simple.
-It consists of an optional menubar, left-hand side pane, editor view, and initially hidden dialogs for find/replace and command entry.
+It consists of an optional menubar, editor view, and initially hidden dialogs for find/replace and command entry.
 Below are brief descriptions of these features.
 More in-depth discussion about each of them is provided later in the manual.

 ## Menubar

 The completely customizable (and optional!) menubar typically provides access to all of Textadept's features.

-## Side Pane

-From the beginning, the side pane has been called the Project Manager, or PM.
-This is a deceptive name though, as it can hold any hierarchical, treeview-based data structure, not just a list of files in a project.
-By default, Textadept can show opened buffers, a filesystem, and a list of Lua modules.
-(These can be seen in `core/ext/pm/`.)
-If you choose, you can resize and/or hide the PM.

 ## Editor View